 Tips for College Students: The Refrigerator

-Follow these tips and remember to refrigerate foods quickly and at the proper temperature to slow the growth of bacteria and prevent food poisoning.
+Whether you’re using a mini-fridge or a full-sized one, follow these tips and remember to refrigerate foods quickly to slow the growth of bacteria and reduce your risk of food poisoning.

-- The refrigerator temperature must be 40°F or below and the freezer must be at or below 0°F.
+- The refrigerator temperature should be at 40°F or below and the freezer should be kept at 0°F or lower.

 - While refrigerator size may vary, it's important to not over pack the refrigerator as cool air needs to circulate to keep food safe.

-- Keep the refrigerator closed as much as possible and don't store perishable foods like milk and eggs in the door, place them at the bottom center of the refrigerator instead.
+- Keep the refrigerator closed as much as possible and don't store perishable foods like milk and eggs in the door, place them towards the center of the refrigerator instead.